Codecademy/docs/content/python/concepts/file-methods/terms/read/read.md

 CatalogContent:
   - "learn-python-3"
   - "paths/computer-science"
-  - "paths/data-science"
 ---

-Allows the user to read the contents of an open file.
+The `.read()` file method allows the user to read the contents of an open file.

 ## Syntax